kierandenshi/reading-list/README.md

 ### Requirements
 A good solution will
 * satisfy the acceptance criteria
-* be production ready
-* work on evergreen browsers
+* work on common web browsers
 * have good test coverage
 * have a functional user experience and design
-* use _appropriate_ front end tooling
+* use _appropriate_ front end libraries

-Please put your solution on a repository hosting service such as [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org) and don't forget to include a README file for your solution :)
+Please put your solution on a repository hosting service such as [GitHub](https://github.com) or [Bitbucket](https://bitbucket.org) and don't forget to include a README file to tell us how to build and run the application :)